Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Acknowledgements

 \section{Acknowledgements}

-We thank Daniel Eisenstein, Dylan Nelson, Peter Schneider, Rhea-Silvia Remus, Ryan McKinnon and Stephanie O'Neil for helpful discussions and support during the preparation of this paper.
+We thank Daniel Eisenstein, Dylan Nelson, Luca Ciotti, Michele Cappellari, Peter Schneider, Rhea-Silvia Remus, Ryan McKinnon, Sebastien Peirani, Stephanie O'Neil, and Yiping Shu for helpful discussions and support during the preparation of this paper.
+We thank the anonymous referee for constructive comments that helped to improve this paper.
 YW would like to thank the Tsinghua Xuetang Talents Program for funding his research at MIT.
 MV acknowledges support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, and NSF grants AST-1814053 and AST-1814259.
 DX would like to thank the supercomputing facilities at the Heidelberg Institute for Advanced Studies and the Klaus Tschira Foundation.
 This work is partly supported by the National Key Basic Research and Development Program of China (No. 2018YFA0404501 to SM), and by the National Science Foundation of China (Grant No. 11333003, 11390372 and 11761131004 to SM).